flexera-public/policy_templates/cost/azure/rightsize_managed_disks/README.md

 # Azure Rightsize Managed Disks

-## What it does
+## What It Does

-This policy checks managed disks in Azure subscriptions and identifies underutilized disks based on disk performance metrics over a lookback period and a threshold specified by the user; if underutilized disks are found, then disk type downgrade is recommended.
+This policy template checks managed disks in Azure subscriptions and identifies underutilized disks based on disk performance metrics over a lookback period and a threshold specified by the user; if underutilized disks are found, then disk type downgrade is recommended.
 An email will be sent to the user-specified email addresses.

 Note: It is preferred to keep the disk LUN number constant when detaching and re-attaching a data disk to a virtual machine.
 LUN number is used to retrieve disk performance metrics (IOPs and throughput).

+Note: This policy template does not currently produce recommendations or reporting on used disk space.
+This is because disk space usage is not something that can easily be assessed for managed disks.
+Disk space usage is contextual based on how the disk is partitioned and used by an operating system and can't meaningfully be assessed outside of that context.

 ### Policy Saving Details